-The OPC Guidelines also set forth an exemption from deliberating processes for certain kinds of transactions with related parties, with no prejudice to the obligation to also periodically inform the Related Parties and Connected Parties Committee and the Board of Directors thereon, consistently with the legal and regulatory provisions applicable to this matter.
+The RPT Guidelines also set forth an exemption from deliberating processes for certain kinds of transactions with related parties, with no prejudice to the obligation to also periodically inform the Related Parties and Connected Parties Committee and the Board of Directors thereon, consistently with the legal and regulatory provisions applicable to this matter.
 In particular, the exemption from the deliberating process concerns:

-- Operations involving a minimal amount; - Ordinary operations as specified by CONSOB6, of which the most important are ordinary transactions carried out on conditions equivalent to market or standard terms; - Transactions with or between companies controlled including jointly by Poste Italiane, as well as transactions with companies subject to considerable influence by Poste Italiane, provided that in the companies controlled or subject to considerable influence that are the counterparties of the transaction no significant interests (as identified during the procedure) are held by other parties related with Poste Italiane, as outlined in the OPC Guidelines.
+- Operations involving a minimal amount; - Ordinary operations as specified by CONSOB, of which the most important are ordinary transactions carried out on conditions equivalent to market or standard terms; - Transactions with or between companies controlled including jointly by Poste Italiane, as well as transactions with companies subject to considerable influence by Poste Italiane, provided that in the companies controlled or subject to considerable influence that are the counterparties of the transaction no significant interests (as identified in the RPT Guidelines) are held by other parties related with Poste Italiane, as outlined in the RPT Guidelines.
+Agreements and contracts between BancoPosta Ring-Fenced Capital and the Group's "product companies" (meaning subsidiaries in the financial and insurance sector whose products are distributed by BancoPosta) are not considered exempt for the purposes of the rules established by the Bank of Italy.